Why living with OCD is different to what’s on social media

 If a person comes to you and says they have OCD, listen to them.
 Treat it like you would any other mental illness, be there for them and support them.
 They are coming to you because they trust you and because they want your help.

-If you think you suffer from OCD know that there is help available to you.
-The International OCD Foundation provides a lot of information and shows available supports.
-OCD Ireland is similar but more local information is available.
-The NOCD app is amazing as it offers advice, support and allows you to be apart of an online community of people who understand what it is you are going through, it is a great way to share and receive advice from others.
+If you think you suffer from OCD, know that there is help available to you.
+The International OCD Foundation provides a lot of information and shows available support.
+OCD Ireland is similar, but more local information is available.
+The NOCD app is amazing as it offers advice, support and allows you to be a part of an online community of people who understand what it is you are going through.
+It is a great way to share and receive advice from others.
 You don’t have to do this alone.